JeffAMcGee/friendloc/README.md

 LICENSE
 =======

-This falls under the Apache License, Version 2.0
+This code is released under the 2-clause BSD license.
-Get a copy at http://www.apache.org/licenses/LICENSE-2.0.html

 REQUIREMENTS
 ------------